notnatedavis/TimeInsightsAPIv2/ReadMe.md

 ## Additional-Info

 This portion is for logging or storing notes relevent to the project and its scope.
-Future implementations
-- add all 5 card varients (bare bones functionality) use HTML5 Canvas, CSS animations, or libraries like p5.js are perfect for smooth, custom animations
-    - custom timer w/ all varients
-    - todo w/ (italics,bold) and on completion (strikethrough)
+Future implementations I would like to create a setup script that automatically downloads dependencies and prerequisites to make it easier for the user (a faster seamless experience).
+I need to (update the ReadMe.md at the end, create script, fix card experience, implement ability to add cards)

+_current project structure_

+TimeInsightsAPI/
+ - public/
+    - favicon.ico
+    - robots.txt
+ - src/
+    - components/
+        - DashboardCard.jsx
+        - DashboardCard.css
+        - ProgressRing.jsx
+        - ProgressRing.css
+        - ErrorBoundary.jsx
+    - services/
+        - digidates.js
+    - utils/
+        - dateUtils.js
+        - errorHandler.js
+    - views/
+        - Dashboard.jsx
+        - Dashboard.css
+    - App.jsx
+    - App.css
+    - index.css
+    - main.jsx
+ - .gitignore
-    - weather ?
+ - index.html
-    - random name picker
+ - package.json

-- work on individual cards + css + animations + logic
-- update ReadMe.md + compilation
+ - ReadMe.md
+ - setupScript.sh
+ - vite.config.js